Valerie Bengal, MD

 Ree Taylor holds a Master of Arts degree in Pastoral Theology from Loyola Marymount University (Los Angeles) and is a member of Theta Alpha Kappa, the national honor society for theology.
 She serves on the Advisory Board for LMU’s Graduate Theology Council.

 Ree graduated from the Protocol School of Washington in 2010 as a Protocol Officer and completed an Advanced International Protocol Course in 2013.
 Ree is also a Certified Meeting Professional.Back to top

 Sharon Kuehn, BA, MHRE

 Sharon Kuehn, BA, MHRE serves as the Executive Director of Mental Health America of Oregon (MHAO).
-MHAO is a peer-run, grassroots organization dedicated to empowering consumer/survivor voices to drive services and policies that foster wellness and full participation in life choices and recovery.
+MHAO, a peer-run, grassroots organization, is dedicated to empowering consumer/survivor voices to drive services and policies that foster wellness and full participation in life choices and recovery.
 Her experience as a peer recovery leader, facilitator, community organizer, and public speaker powers her work to achieve a vision of health as connection, purpose and inclusion in community.

 Sharon’s academic background includes Community Studies, Organizational Systems, Intentional Peer Support, and Capacitar Multicultural Wellness Education.

 Sharon shares trauma healing practices as part of her unique approach to peer support and wellness through the Wellness Recovery Action Plan (WRAP).
 Through appreciative advocacy, Sharon focuses on moving toward what is desired.